What Essential Roofing Warranties to Consider When Hiring a Contractor in Eugene, OR?

 Warranty Exclusions and Limitations

-roof warranties offer great protection, they don’t cover everything.
-Here’s what’s usually
+While roof warranties offer great protection, they don’t cover everything.
+Here’s what’s usually excluded:

 - Natural disasters (tornadoes, earthquakes, hurricanes).